vramana/blog/_posts/2015-12-21-codemod-tutorial.md

 ### Step 1:

 Our entire solution revolves around transforming one AST into another.
 In our first step, we will explore the AST.
-Let's open [ASTExplorer](ast).
+Let's open [ASTExplorer][ast].
 Clear everything inside the editor and enter `a + b`.
 On the right hand side of the editor, you will see the corresponding AST for the code you have just written.
 Open the tree a bit and it will look like this.

 ![Binary Expression AST](https://i.imgur.com/ws1noj7.png?1)